finos/FDC3/docs/api-bridging/spec.md

 # Desktop Agent Bridging
 The FDC3 Desktop Agent API addresses interoperability between apps running within the context of a single Desktop Agent, facilitating cross-application workflows.
 Desktop Agent Bridging addresses the interconnection of desktop agents such that apps running under different desktop agents can also interoperate, allowing workflows to span multiple desktop agents.

-In any desktop agent bridging scenario, it is expected that each Desktop Agent is being operated by the same user (as the scope of FDC3 contemplates cross-application workflows for a single user, rather than cross-user workflows), although Desktop Agents may be run on different machines.
+In any desktop agent bridging scenario, it is expected that each Desktop Agent is being operated by the same user (as the scope of FDC3 contemplates cross-application workflows for a single user, rather than cross-user workflows), although Desktop Agents may be run on different machines operated by the same user.

+## Open questions / TODO list
+* Add topology diagram
+* Define handshake, authentication and naming protocol
+* Do we need to make mandatory that a `fdc3.joinChannel` was invoked before you can return the current state of the channel?
+* Bridging startup - Consider an app that joins a channel whose last context was sent before the bridge was created, then DA couldn’t send the correct initial context when the channel joined
+  * Current context is ignored
+  * Add an init flow where DAs share info about channels they have with context on them already - (this type of discovery of channels does not happen in FDC3 at the moment, therefore it would add significant complexity to the spec).
+* How to handle slow responding DAs?

 ## Connection Overview